aam9063/aam9063/README.md

 🌱 I’m currently learning : Microservices with Spring and others technologies

-  👯 I’m looking to collaborate with other people and improve my skilss
+  👯 I’m looking to collaborate with other people and improve my skills

   💬 Ask me about for any collab